john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/auditing.md

 [![cargo-license-lib.rs][c-cargo_license-lib.rs-badge]][c-cargo_license-lib.rs]
 [![cat-development-tools::cargo-plugins][cat-development-tools::cargo-plugins-badge]][cat-development-tools::cargo-plugins]{{hi:Cargo plugins}}

-Cargo subcommand to see license of dependencies.
+`cargo-license` is a `cargo` subcommand to see license of dependencies.

 You can install cargo-license with `cargo install cargo-license` and run it in your project directory with: `cargo license` or `cargo-license`.